196 East Commerce Street

-In awarding joint legal custody, the judge allows both parents to share responsibilities for decisions regarding the health, education and welfare of the child.
-Physical, or residential, custody includes legal custody, but also specifies that the child live in the residence of one of the parents with scheduled parenting time with the other parent.
+In awarding joint legal custody, the judge allows both parents to share responsibilities for decisions regarding the health, education, and welfare of the child.
+Physical, or residential, custody includes legal custody but also specifies that the child lives in the residence of one of the parents with scheduled parenting time with the other parent.

 Custody is a very emotional issue for many clients and can often be the most contentious issue between two parties.

 In New Jersey, each parent has an equal right to custody of his/her child(ren).
-Often times, Courts will award joint custody of the child(ren) to both parties.
+Oftentimes, courts will award joint legal custody of the child(ren) to both parties.
 Yet the Court will award only one parent as the parent of primary residence (i.e. parent with whom children reside the majority of the time) and the other parent will receive parenting time.